-Although eczema symptoms tend to subside as babies grow into children, people who had eczema as infants are at higher risk for other skin problems throughout life.
-These might include easily irritated skin, skin infections, or eyelid dermatitis.
+Although eczema symptoms tend to die down as babies get older, people who had the condition as infants are at higher risk for other skin problems throughout life, like sensitive skin, infections, or eyelid dermatitis.

-The best way to diagnose eczema is for a doctor to take thorough medical and family histories.
-To confirm an eczema diagnosis, the doctor may ask about:
+The best way to diagnose eczema is for a doctor to get your entire medical and family histories.
+She may ask about:

-- A history of asthma or allergic reactions, such as to pollen, pets, or certain foods
+- If you have asthma or allergic reactions, such as to pollen, pets, or foods

-- Substances that irritate the skin such as soaps or cosmetics
+- Substances that tend to irritate your skin, like soaps or cosmetics

 - Any recent extra stress

-- Any treatment used for other skin conditions
+- Any treatment you’ve had for other skin conditions

-The doctor can sometimes tell by looking at the rash whether or not it is eczema.
+The doctor can sometimes tell by looking at a rash whether or not it’s eczema.
 But it may take more than one visit to rule out other problems.
-The doctor might also refer you to a specialist such as a dermatologist or allergist.
-Although there is no test for eczema, allergy testing can help pinpoint any allergic triggers.
-Other common triggers include irritants, heat, or emotions.
+The doctor might also refer you to a specialist, such as a dermatologist or allergist.